The coursework in Khmer (Cambodian)

 an intensive six-week training in Khmer language and culture

 held in Phnom Penh, Cambodia.
-The program is administered by
+It is administered by

 the Khmer Language Program at the University of Hawai'i at Mānoa, and

-in collaboration with the Royal University of Phnom-Penh and the Center for Khmer Studies, Cambodia.
+in collaboration with the Royal University of Phnom-Penh, Cambodia.

 The Summer Abroad Program will increase the number of linguistically competent